Brandon Van Dyke focuses his practice on mergers and acquisitions and corporate and securities law matters.

 “Restructuring Deal of the Year” by International Financial Law Review (2009)

 Mr. Goldberg is co-head of Davis Polk's global Mergers and Acquisitions Group.
 He advises companies around the globe on their most significant public or private mergers and acquisitions transactions and board level matters.
-His practice also encompasses a full spectrum of corporate, strategic, defensive and crisis assignments ranging from advising on activist situations or unsolicited bids, special committee assignments or board investigations or governance advice, to spinoffs, private equity investments and representing consortia in FinTech and other sectors.
+His practice also encompasses a full spectrum of corporate, strategic, defensive and crisis assignments ranging from advising on activist situations or unsolicited bids, special committee assignments or board investigations or governance advice, to spinoffs, joint ventures, carve-outs and private equity investments.

-Mr. Goldberg’s client representations include AgroAmerica, Amdocs, Citigroup, ExxonMobil, Heineken, IHS Markit, Morgan Stanley, Syngenta AG and the Williams Companies.
+Mr. Goldberg’s client representations include Alliance Data, Amdocs, Citigroup, Delta Air, ExxonMobil, Heineken, IHS Markit, Morgan Stanley, Ocado PLC, Pandora AG, Spirit Air, Syngenta AG and Williams Companies.

 Harsha G. Marti is based in New York, joined Warburg Pincus in 2007 and is responsible for legal matters related to the firm's investing activities.
 He is also responsible for coordinating legal and regulatory activities related to the formation of funds managed by the firm.
 Prior to joining the firm, Mr. Marti was at the law firm of Kirkland & Ellis LLP in New York where he was an attorney focused on private equity transactions.
 He received a S.B. in materials engineering from the Massachusetts Institute of Technology and a J.D./M.B.A from the Northwestern University School of Law and the Kellogg School of Management.
 Mr. Marti is a member of the bar in New York.
 He is a member of the Board of Directors of the Brooklyn Community Foundation.